Glasgow City Council: Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to August 2025, the composition of the council was:

+The next election is due in 2027.

 Elections

 The council consists of 85 councillors elected for a five-year term from 23 wards.
 Since 2007 elections have been held every five years under the single transferable vote system, introduced by the Local Governance (Scotland) Act 2004 to replace the first-past-the-post system.

 The most recent full council election took place on 5 May 2022, in which no party held a majority of the seats, as had also been the case in the preceding 2017 election.
 The Scottish National Party remained the largest party, winning 37 seats, whilst Labour won 36 seats, an increase relative to its 2017 result.
 The Greens won ten seats, also improving on their position in 2017, whilst the Conservatives lost all but two councillors.

 The next election is due to take place on 6 May 2027.
 Election results since 1995 have been as follows:

 Premises

 The council has its meeting place and main offices at Glasgow City Chambers in George Square.

 Glasgow Corporation was based at the Tolbooth at Glasgow Cross from at least the fifteenth century, which was rebuilt several times.
 The last Tolbooth on the site was built in 1626.
 Most of that building was demolished in 1921, leaving only the steeple standing as a clock tower.

 In 1814 the corporation vacated the Tolbooth and moved to the new Justiciary Buildings on Saltmarket, overlooking Glasgow Green.
 The building served both as council chamber and offices for the corporation and as the courthouse for the Lower Ward of Lanarkshire.
 In 1844 the corporation and sheriff court moved to the new Sheriff Court on Wilson Street.
 The Justiciary Buildings on Saltmarket thereafter served solely as a courthouse.

 In 1889 the council moved to its own purpose-built headquarters at the City Chambers in George Square.